TRIP-Resurgence/tripd/README.md

 ```
 Many people seem to be confused about the differences between ENUM and TRIP.
-Let’s try to clarify' these differences.
+Let’s try to clarify these differences.

 ENUM is an address resolution protocol that lets you translate a phone number into
 a URI.
 TRIP is a routing protocol that lets you obtain routing information for a par-
 ticular
 telephone number prefix.
 With TRIP, you discover where the next hop
-should be in y'our routing of telephone numbers.
+should be in your routing of telephone numbers.
 With ENUM, you discover a map-
-ping between a phone number and an IP entity'.
+ping between a phone number and an IP entity.

 ENUM answers the question, “Is there a URI (for example, an IP phone) associated
 with the number that the user is dialing?”
 The answer to this question helps avoid